The Best Bank ETFs to Buy

 So before investing in an individual bank, really think about how they fail.
 In general, a bank collapses when losses wipe out its equity or if depositors panic and trigger a bank run.

-To understand how well a bank handles risk, you need to examine metrics like the charge-off ratio or non-performing loan (NPL) ratio.
+To understand how well a bank handles risk, you need to examine metrics such as the charge-off ratio or non-performing loan (NPL) ratio.
 These numbers tell you how many loans have gone bad compared to the bank's total loans, offering insight into how responsibly they lend.

 Another important measure here is the CET1 (Common Equity Tier 1) ratio.
 This number compares a bank's capital to its risk-weighted assets, such as loans and investments.
 A higher CET1 ratio means the bank is better equipped to handle potential losses, which is why regulators rely on it to gauge financial health.

-If all this feels overwhelming, don't worry – that's where diversification comes in.
+If all this feels overwhelming, don't worry; it's where diversification comes in.
 Instead of trying to figure out which individual bank is the best deal or the safest option, you can just buy them all.

 By investing in bank ETFs, you gain exposure to a broad basket of financial stocks, giving you access to the industry's overall performance without needing to become an expert on specific institutions.